|

 Homework assignments are due on Mondays at the beginning of class.
 Homework handed in after 8:15pm will be considered late, and no late homework assignments will be accepted.
 However, since occasional emergencies may occur, each student is allowed one extension of 48 hours to turn in his/her homework.
 This amount of time cannot be divided among assignments: It applies to one assignment only.

 Midterm and final exams will be given.
 Both exams are closed book.
 No early exams will be given.
 Exams may be taken after a scheduled date ONLY for documented emergencies.
-Students are required to obtain appropriate written documentations.
+Students are responsible to obtain appropriate written documentation.
 A quiz with emphasis on prerequisite courses will be given in the 4th week to help you determine whether you should stay on the course.
 Again, if you miss any of the listed prerequisites or you find it difficult to understand Section 1.1 and Section 6.1 on your own, then this course is not for you.

 The approximate weights of the three components are